zombiegh0st/html_scratch_pad/readme.md

 1. Write some code to the files located in `src` folder or create your own files (but leave em in `src`)
 1. If you need to debug your \*.ts files, launch `Launch Chrome against localhost` from VSCode (Debugger for Chrome extension required)
 1. Test on mobile devices through `ngrok`
-1. If you ready to move on for production or something, grab your files from dist (\*.js.map not necessary)
+1. If you ready to move on for production or something, run `deploy` from npm-scripts and grab your files from dist